Skateside/jquery-aria/README.md

 ## Known issues

 - Does not pass JSLint because `grunt-lint` needs updating ([pull request](https://github.com/stephenmathieson/grunt-jslint/pull/59)) and `node-jslint` is not up-to-date ([issue](https://github.com/reid/node-jslint/issues/161)).
-- `grunt test` fails, probably due to a bug in PhantomJS.
-More testing is needed to identify the issue, but if the tests are run in a browser then they all pass.